Snipaste/feedback/docs/README.md

 ![version](https://img.shields.io/badge/v1.11.3-2017.01.27-42b983.svg)

-> Snipaste is much more than a snipping tool.
+> Snipaste is not just a snipping tool.

 > It can boost your productivity if you get used to its 'paste'!

 New user?
-- Follow the [hotkey list](/built-in-hotkeys) to get started!
+- Follow this [hotkey list](/built-in-hotkeys) to get started!

 Have troubles?
 - Check [Troubleshooting](/troubleshooting) or [FAQ](/faq).